 A powerful first step in taking control of your fertility is being aware of lifestyle factors that could be compromising your hormonal health.
+Living in Edmonton means that you are exposed to environmental factors that may be affecting your hormone health.

 You might be surprised to know what is hiding in your household products, and potentially upsetting or disrupting your hormonal balance.
 Chemical compounds known as endocrine disrupters show up in soap, sunscreen, makeup, as well as plastic containers.
 U.S. researchers identified 10,500 industrial chemicals used as cosmetic ingredients, including carcinogens, pesticides, reproductive toxics, endocrine disruptors, plasticizers, degreasers and surfactants.